 7.0 Introduction

+The provisions of clause 7 apply to the LSE base with the following exceptions:

+The provisions of clause 7.4 apply in the context of the related command defined in clause 11.

 Clause 7 defines the transmission protocols used to exchange data between the terminal and the UICC.
 The structure and processing of commands initiated by the terminal for transmission control and for specific control in asynchronous half duplex transmission protocols will be described.

 Two different protocols are defined, the character based protocol T = 0 and the block based protocol T = 1.